EN

 Interesting Facts

-• The book touches on social and political themes such as unemployment and Margaret Thatcher's politics.
+• The book touches on social and political topics, such as the influence of media and celebrities on society, making it both topical and satirical.

 Book Review